 Do you know what skincare products you can use and have to avoid after going through the microneedling process?

-But before we move further to that, let me give you a review or recap of what microneedling is.
+But before we move further to that, let me give you a review of what microneedling is.

-The practice dates back to 1995 but has gained significant traction in recent years thanks to new technology—and to YouTube and Instagram.
-The mesmerizing process is seen in tens of thousands of videos
+The practice dates back to 1995 but has gained significant traction in recent years thanks to social media and further research showing microneedling's effectiveness on treating acne scars.

 Microneedling involves using fine needles to prick your skin and create tiny holes to produce or increase collagen.
 Whether the process hurts or not depends on your pain tolerance.